Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 ![time_resolution_in_commits_issues](https://github.com/armandossrecife/my_validation3/blob/main/imagens/time_resolution_in_commits_issues.png)

-## RQ4) Do commits with SATD and issues with architectural impact affect a substantial number of LOC changes?
+## RQ4) Do commits with critical classes and SATD and issues with architectural impact affect a substantial number of LOC changes?

 ### T4:HD - Commits with SATD and issues with architectural affect a substantial number of LOC changes